How to Add Subtitles to an MP4 File

 Dubbing films takes a lot of time, and some of them may not get an English dub at all.
 Use subtitles to understand what’s happening.

-How to Add Subtitles to MP4 Videos in Movavi Video Converter
+How to Add Subtitles to an MP4 File in Movavi Video Converter

 If you want to combine a video with SRT subtitles, Movavi Video Converter is the tool you need!
 You can encode the translation permanently with it, so you can watch your favorite films and series on any device.

-Here is a step-by-step guide for how to integrate external subtitles into a video.
+Here is a step-by-step guide for how to add an SRT file to your video.

 Click Add Media, then choose the Add Video option.
 Select the videos you want to attach subtitles to.
 The files will be added to the program.